 What a great tournament!
 Saturday, October the 27th was indeed a great day for the rugby players of the Serge Betsen Academy.
-The teams of Zoétélé, Bangangté and Etoudi lined up to meet at Zoétélé to do battle in rugby for our second ever inter-center tournament.
+The teams of Zoétélé, Bangangté and Etoudi lined up to meet at Zoétélé to scrimmage at our second inter-center tournament.

-The sheer diligence of the teams involved formed the solid foundations for this superbly managed event.
+The sheer diligence of the teams involved formed the solid foundations for this well organized event.
 Precision could be seen right down to the position of every pole placed to mark the pitches.
 The distances were perfectly measured, and a high calibre of referee was present outlining the important details covering safety, practicality and conviviality.
-The briefing took place the day before on arrival at the hotel.
-All went to bed knowing that the next day would be a great one.
+The briefing took place the day before upon arrival at the hotel.

 In his address to the teams, Abaa reminded us of the important values of rugby and celebrated the festive spirit and origins of this special event.
-Abaa was followed by Lionel who reminded us of what the SBA stands for pointing to the privilege bestowed upon the players, picked to participate on the pitches.
-They were reminded of the prerequisite for perfect behavior on and off the pitch and of their responsibility to convey the values of the SBA from elders to youngers.
+Abaa was followed by Lionel who outlined what the SBA stands for, pointing to the privileges bestowed upon the players, picked to participate on the pitches.
+They were also reminded of the prerequisite for perfect behavior on and off the pitch, and of their responsibility to convey the values of the SBA from elders to youngers.
 It also fell to Lionel to outline the rules of the tournament, bestowing well merited respect upon the referees; the importance of safety for all with a stark reminder that rugby can be a dangerous game if not carefully controlled.
-There were trophies proudly on display all through the tournament along with the shields that embodied the heritage, culture, pride and tradition all warmly expressed in Lionel’s address.
+There were trophies proudly on display, along with the shields that embodied the heritage, culture, pride and tradition all warmly expressed in Lionel’s address.

 The next day – the fully briefed players bursting with pride walked out onto the pitch.

-As an overture, about 25 of the youngest players aged between 8 and 14 years old provided an awesome display of ball-skills, good hands and running skills.
+As an overture, about 25 of the youngest players aged between 8 and 14 years old provided an awesome display of athletic skills, ranging from running to ball-passing…

 Then the tournament began, and six group matches were played out.
 The competition was tough and the matches were tight.
 These players knew each other well – making it such a special community event.
 There were fifty enthralled spectators including officials and dignitaries who followed the games earnestly which further heightened the pride of the players.